srameshfriends/sample-dcapture-db/README.md

 - >dcapture-db and dcapture-io changes are updated
 - >H2DatabaseFactory helps to start h2 database for development purpose
 - >SqlTableBuilder removed, builder is added in db project

+IM05

+- >dcapture-db and dcapture-io changes are updated
+- >SqlMapper removed instead of use SqlParser